mdibl/pipeline-prep/pre_index_datasets/README.md

 Again this layout makes it easy for automation since each time we install a new version of the tool, we keep we update the content of the current_release_number file found in the root directory of each external tool

+## Index File Format

+## Testing Indexes?
+How do we test that the indexes were generated properlly?

 ### Genomes
 ### Transcriptomes